Toma400/The_Isle_of_Ansur/readme.md

 Unlike original, it is made with graphical interface, trying to be accessible and much more advanced technologically.
-Despite its oldschool character, The Isle of Ansur tries to support modding in modern approach.
+Despite its oldschool character, The Isle of Ansur tries to improve on mechanics I find too static in the genre and support modding extensively.

 # Current Progress Status